 It was thus surprising to hear that, less than 16 months after Newby took up his post, he would be leaving to become the VC at Liverpool University.
 Some staff at the university have speculated that this was always the Newbys’ plan.
 But many wondered if their sudden departure had something to do with the controversy that had begun to envelop Howard Newby.
 The GuardianEducation (3) reported that the Liverpool position was advertised in the first week of June 2007 with an application deadline two weeks later on June 15; apparently, UWE officially announced that Sir Howard would go to Liverpool less than a month later on July 6, the day after he informed the board of governors of his resignation.
 The same piece included sharply critical views by staff and former staff at UWE.
 A week or so before, the other major higher educational supplement in the UK, the THES, noted that the local branch of the University and Colleges Union (UCU) took the unprecedented step of issuing a damning statement: Newby’s tenure had been ‘disruptive for students and staff, disastrous for the morale of staff and damaging to the reputation of the university’(4).
 The shortest piece pointed to what was possibly the most embarrassing revelation, and the one that provoked a full-blown financial scandal: Private Eye, the magazine with the highest circulation in the UK, noted [THIS ASPECT OF THE POST HAS BEEN CENSORED; CLICK HERE TO READ THE PRIVATE EYE PIECE] a provider of vocational training for which Newby is a non-executive director.
 It concluded by saying, with its characteristically acerbic humour, that ‘Life for Sir Howard at UWE just gets cosier and cosier.
 His Assistant Vice-Chancellor is none other than his wife, Sheila Newby’ (5).

 The THES article reported that a UCU survey suggested the possibility of a UWE staff exodus, and there can be little doubt that KE was at least as important a factor for many staff as were concerns about the Newbys’ management style.
-I myself resigned last spring after UWE attempted to muscle in on the copyright of research about science and environmental education.
+I myself resigned last spring after UWE attempted to muscle in on the copyright of my research about science and environmental education.
 UWE’s corporate business department sent word that, as principal investigator, I no longer had control over the copyright of a database generated by way of ESRC-funded research on environmental education (significantly, the department in question was formerly called the Centre for Research, Innovation and Graduate Studies, and then Newby renamed it as RBI—Research, Business and Innovation).
 I was thereby bestowed the rather unfortunate honour of being one of the first people in the faculty of Humanities, Languages and Social Sciences to be on the receiving end of what was for all practical purposes a new private corporate IP policy at UWE.

 At the time, and in the context of the humanities and social sciences at UWE, losing the copyright over one’s research was almost unheard of, so I assumed that there was some mistake.
 My efforts to contact first the dean of the faculty and then the new head of RBI (a Newby appointee) over a period of five or six weeks proved unsuccessful.
 The matter was clearly such a ‘hot potato’ that there was dead silence until I approached Newby himself.
 His polite reply upheld the RBI’s ‘ruling’, but promised a review of the policy.